 He also discussed the following poems:

-Raymond Carver, after learning he had lung cancer: “What the Doctor Said” – Check out this link to see how Georgetown University is using this poem in their “Interacting with the Medical Humanities” curriculum.
+Raymond Carver, after learning he had lung cancer: “What the Doctor Said” – saying that Georgetown University is using this poem in their “Interacting with the Medical Humanities” curriculum.

 Donald Hall: “Without” written after his wife, Jane Kenyon, died.